German-Mongolian Institute for Resources and Technology

-Furthermore, GMIT provides an Executive MBA degree in 'International Management of Resources and Environment' (the "green" MBA), which bridges the business-science-environment gap.
+Executive MBA degree in 'International Management of Resources and Environment', also known as the "Green MBA", bridges the business-science-environment gap.
 Additionally, GMIT is a Partner University of the joint master's degree Program (MSc.)
 "Advanced Mineral Resources Development" in close cooperation with Montanuniversität Leoben (Austria) and TU Bergakademie Freiberg (Germany).
 The teaching of the Bachelor and Master's study programs is provided by German Experts, as well as by Mongolian Scientists, who obtained their Ph.D. abroad, in Germany or in the USA.

 The international character of the university is one of the core characteristics of GMIT, e.g. by using English as language of instruction and by awarding European Credit Transfer and Accumulation System points (ECTS).
 The other one is the extensive applied and interdisciplinary research in the field of Environmental Sciences, e.g. clean air, clean soil and clean water.
 Some of the research projects are: GLEAR - Clean Air for Gers, Integrated Water Resource Management, Further Development of Air Quality Monitoring in Ulaanbaatar, Environmental Impacts of Small Scale Mining in Nailakh, Optimization of the Value Chain for Polymineral Ores of Economically Strategic Metals, Thermal Coatings for Tribologically Highly Loaded Machine Parts or Sulfur Removal Process of Coal by Using an efficient Electromechanical Method.
 In 2018, GMIT expanded its research activities: In order to develop and support young researchers and scientists over the long-term, GMIT initiated a Strategic Research Development Fund.